Comparison of ESG and CSR. How do these concepts differ?

 ESG concept – importance and impact on business

 ESG is a kind of continuation of CSR.
 The acronym ESG can be deciphered as Environmental, Social and Governance.
 This concept emphasizes the importance of a sustainable approach to doing business, taking into account both environmental and social aspects, as well as governance and management issues.
 Simply put, ESG seeks to transform a corporation’s CSR efforts from the realm of pure philanthropy into something tangible and measurable.
-This view of management seeks to express these efforts through numerical data, allowing investors and consumers to more easily evaluate and compare companies’ actions.
+This outlook seeks to express these efforts through data, allowing investors and consumers to more easily evaluate companies’ actions, which can be communicated through dedicated brand zones at conferences and events, among other things.
 The task of ESG is therefore to provide measurable indicators to monitor the effectiveness of the steps taken by companies and organizations in the environmental, social and business areas.

 CSR versus ESG – differences and similarities